 Borscht is a soup or stew containing beets (beetroot), which turn the soup its characteristic maroon colour.
 Each region seems to have it’s own particular way of preparing it.
-My sister in law’s mother in Belarus first bakes her beets and then grates them (sounds lovely, too much work).
+My sister in law’s mother in Belarus first boils her beets separately and then grates them into the soup just before serving to maintain a richer colour (sounds lovely, too much work).
 At a wedding in Poland, the borscht was a broth (yum, but not very filling).
-My own mother would only make borscht with lamb (not sure the last time I saw lamb meat) and my mother in law thickened hers (what?
-No!).
-Even though borscht is a Slavic dish, I can’t say it’s common in Slovakia.
+My own mother would only make borscht with lamb (not sure the last time I saw lamb meat) and my mother in law thickened hers with flour (what? no!).
+Even though borscht is a Slavic dish, I can’t say it’s common in western Slovakia.

 I was gratified to hear my daughter exclaim at lunch, “Borscht!
 I love borscht, I’ll eat lots of it!”
 The beets give a sweet but earthy flavour, and are a great way to pack in some detox supporting/anti-inflammatory goodness.
 Traditionally borscht is served with sour cream, but I personally don’t much like the combination.